-Physicists positively evaluate their own engagement in work and often underline personal enthusiasm related to being a physicist.
-More critical reflection appears in the context of organizational commitment, which includes assessments of own satisfaction with respect to work conditions.
-While some of the interviewees demonstrate high level of satisfaction when it comes to a type of contract, salary, access to laboratories and equipment, others express rather dissatisfaction concerning:
+Physicists evaluate positively their own engagement in research work and often underline personal enthusiasm to being a physicist.
+More critical reflection appears in the context of commitment to the organization and assessments of own satisfaction with working conditions.
+While some of the a. a new self-financing model impacting both employment policies of a given institution and research b. being flexible when it comes to the demands of the academic labour market (e.g. being open to migration, short-term contracts)

-- 1. a new self-financing model impacting both employment policies of a given institution and research; - 2. being flexible when it comes to the demands of the academic labour market (e.g. being open to migration, short-term contracts); - 3. unclear and fuzzy boundaries of work time; - 4. proliferation of tasks and responsibilities and general work overload.
+- c. unclear and fuzzy boundaries of work time - d. proliferation of tasks and responsibilities and general work overload.

-• Team work matters
+Team work matters

 Physics is perceived as a discipline based on team work, especially when it comes to experimental subfields on the one hand, and conducting research through implementing international projects.
-Majority of the interviewees is satisfied with their work environment, which they find stimulative and supportive.
-Critical evaluations concern competitiveness among physicists which is not always based on fairness and clear norms.
+Majority of the interviewees were satisfied with their work environment, which they found stimulating and supportive.
+Critical evaluations concern competitiveness among physicists which is not always based on fairness or clear norms.

-• Physicists as managers
+Physicists as managers